Steve-Desilets/Experimentation_with_Concurrency_in_Go/README.md

 12. ptratio - Pupil / Teacher Ratio in Public Schools
 13. lstat - Percentage of Population of Lower Socio-economic Status

+For this study, the data scientist created the two Golang programs included within this repository - "Boston_Experiment_With_Concurrency.go" and "Boston_Experiment_No_Concurrency.go" - which complete the same task with the difference being that one program leverages goroutines for concurrency and the other does not leverage Golang's concurrency features.
+Each program reads and parses the boston.csv file, calculates the regression line to predict median home values with every possible combination of four or more explanatory variables, and prints the results (including the MSE and AIC).
+Each program completes this exercise 100 times and records the time to calculate all those regression lines for each of the 100 trials.
+At the end, each program prints the average trial runtime and the sum of all the trial runtimes to an output text file - both of which are included in this Github repository.